iboB/dynamix/doc/overview.md

 * **Live object mutation**: since the composition of a type is done at runtime, you can change the composition of an object instance at any time.
 This is not possible with multiple inheritance.
 * **Type-level polymorphism**: In C++ you need an instance of a type to be able to polymorphically call a member function.
 With DynaMix, you can polymorphically access a feature of a type, without having to instantiate an object of that type.
 This is not possible with C++ types.
 * **Runtime reflection**: DynaMix offers more reflection and introspection capabitilies than what is possible with `typeid`.
+* **Open interface**: If a C++ library offers a polymophic interface with virtual functions, the way to extend the library is to create new implementations of its interfaces.
+With DynaMix, you can naturally do that, but you can also create new features which extend the interface as opposed to the implementation.
+This is not possible with C++ types.

 ## Library name